 King's offers an exceptionally wide range of optional courses, covering all areas of the history of philosophy and contemporary philosophy.

-Our emphasis on small-group teaching ensures students acquire and hone the skills of critical thinking.
+Our emphasis on small-group teaching ensures you acquire and hone the skills of critical thinking.
 Develop your philosophical ideas and arguments in a focussed environment with plenty of feedback and discussion.

 UCAS code V500

 Awarding institution King's College London

 Visit our admissions webpages to view our English language entry requirements

 General Studies and Critical Thinking - College policy: Please note that AS/A level General Studies and Critical Thinking are not accepted by King's as one of your A or AS levels.
 However, if offered the grade achieved may be taken into account when considering whether or not to accept a candidate who has just fallen short of the conditions of their offer